Securing Kubernetes Ingress with Ambassador and Let's Encrypt

 ambassador-certs True ambassador-certs 35m

-1. Request the certificate by creating the Certificate resource.
+- Request the certificate by creating the

-5. Issued certificate and key are stored in the secret, referenced by the Issuer resource
+http-solverto prove that we own the domains and checks that the challenges are solved (i.e. downloads the file from/.well-known/acme-challenge/) - Issued certificate and key are stored in the secret, referenced by the Issuer resource

 Configuring TLS in Ingress